Fringston/Blog-webservice/README.md

 The server-application and the database are both hosted on a AWS EC2-server.

-Is you runt the application locally, it will automatically create an admin account if it does not already exist.
+If you runt the application locally, it will automatically create an admin account if it does not already exist.
 The username is *admin* and the password is *password*.

-API-documentation can be found here:
+API-documentation can be found here: http://localhost:5000/swagger-ui/index.html

 ---